 At the beginning of May 2015, the Whitney Museum re-opened in the Meatpacking district.
 The unbelievably beautiful location has magnificent views and is a masterpiece from the star architect Renzo Piano, who also designed the Center Pompidou and the London Tower “The Shard”.

-The opening during the first weekend of May was a big party, even the first lady Michelle Obama attended.
-The queue of visitors during the weekend was almost a whole block long.
-But what’s behind the hype about the new Whitney Museum in New York?
-Is it true that the MoMa now has serious competition?
-I visited to tell you if this museum should be on your must see list or not!
+What’s behind the hype about the new Whitney Museum in New York?
+Is it true that the MoMA now has serious competition?
+I visited to tell you if this museum should be on your must-see list or not!

 The Whitney Museum is a place of diversity and also an ideal museum for those who are not the typical art museum lovers.
 In each of the upper floors you can enjoy the fresh air and the great view and in my opinion, the views that you can see from The Whitney Museum add to the wonderful art.